Itsukushima Shinto Shrine (UNESCO) A shrine set out at sea

 How to Get There

 Access the island by ferry.
-The pier is a short walk from Miyajimaguchi Station and the shrine is a further 10-minute walk.
 You can access Miyajimaguchi Station by a 30-minute train ride on the JR Sanyo Honsen Line from Hiroshima Station.
+Take a ferry from Miyajimaguchi Pier to the island for 10 minutes, and the shrine is a further 10-minute walk.